 - otherwise ensure that only the signalling traffic not indicated as to be rejected is sent to the MME.

-NOTE: When the Overload Action IE is set to "only permit RRC connection establishments for emergency sessions and mobile terminated services", emergency calls with RRC cause "highPriorityAccess" from high priority users are rejected (see TS 24.301 [24]).
+NOTE: When the Overload Action IE is set to "only permit RRC connection establishments for emergency sessions and mobile terminated services", emergency calls with RRC cause "highPriorityAccess" from high priority users are rejected (see MFA TS 24.301 [24]).

 If the GUMMEI List IE is present, the eNB shall, if supported, use this information to identify to which traffic the above defined rejections shall be applied.

 If an overload action is ongoing and the eNB receives a further OVERLOAD START message, the eNB shall replace the ongoing overload action with the newly requested one.
-If the GUMMEI List IE is present, the eNB replaces applicable ongoing actions according to TS 36.300 [14], clauses 4.6.2, 4.7.4 and 19.2.2.12.
+If the GUMMEI List IE is present, the eNB replaces applicable ongoing actions according to MFA TS 36.300 [14], clauses 4.6.2, 4.7.4 and 19.2.2.12.

 8.7.6.3 Unsuccessful Operation